oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 GNU M4 is an implementation of the traditional Unix macro processor.
 It is mostly SVR4 compatible  although it has some extensions (for example, handling more than 9 positional parameters to macros).
 GNU M4 also has built-in functions for including files, running shell commands, doing arithmetic, etc.

-**URL**
+**More Information**

 http://www.gnu.org/software/m4/m4.html

 **Available Versions**::

+    1.4.18-GCCcore-8.2.0
+    1.4.18-GCCcore-7.3.0
+    1.4.18-GCCcore-10.3.0
+    1.4.18-GCCcore-10.2.0
+    1.4.19
+    1.4.18-GCCcore-8.3.0
     1.4.17
+    1.4.19-GCCcore-11.2.0
+    1.4.18
     1.4.18-GCCcore-8.1.0
-    1.4.18-GCCcore-8.3.0
-    1.4.18
-    1.4.19
-    1.4.18-GCCcore-10.2.0
-    1.4.18-GCCcore-10.3.0
-    1.4.18-GCCcore-8.2.0
     1.4.18-GCCcore-9.3.0
-    1.4.19-GCCcore-11.2.0
-    1.4.18-GCCcore-7.3.0

 MACS2